Virgil Goode: Elections

-In 2008 Goode lost his seat, being defeated by Democrat Tom Perriello by 727 votes (0.24% of over 316,000 votes cast).
+Goode lost his seat in 2008, to Democrat Tom Perriello by 727 votes (0.24% of over 316,000 votes cast).
 While Goode won 13 of the district's 20 counties and independent cities, the race was decided in the district's more urbanized areas.
 Goode won only one independent city in the district, Bedford, but by only 16 votes.
 Ultimately, Goode could not overcome a combined 19,000-vote deficit in the Charlottesville area (Charlottesville and surrounding Albemarle County), where Perriello is from.
 Goode mostly held his own in the district's strongly conservative southwestern portion, parts of which he had represented for 35 years at the state and federal level.